saliormoon/Cookbook/recipes/UsingArangoDBInGiantSwarm.md

 # ArangoDB in the GiantSwarm using Docker containers

+## Problem

+I want to use ArangoDB in the GiantSwarm with Docker containers.

+## Solution

 GiantSwarm allows you to describe and deploy your application by providing a simple JSON description.
 The
 [current weather app](http://docs.giantswarm.io/installation/gettingstarted2/) is a good